bfansports/CloudTranscode/README.md

 > If you have forked this project, you will need to update your fork.

 # What is Cloud Transcode ?
-Cloud Transcode is a set of transcoding activities for transcoding media files at scale.
-It is your own distributed transcoding stack.
+Cloud Transcode is your own distributed transcoding stack.
+With it you can transcode media files in a distributed way, at scale.

+## Goal
 The goal of this project is to create an open source, scalable and cheap distributed transcoding platform where users have complete control over performance and cost.